AcTePuKc/TTS-WebUI-PySide6/planning.md

 - Added backend requirements mapping and automatic installation of missing packages when a backend is used.
 - Include `requirements.uv.toml` for UV-based installs and an `install_torch.py` script for selecting the correct PyTorch build.
 - Added a lightweight `Dockerfile.server` to run the FastAPI server as a container.
+- Created `run_pyside.sh` and `run_pyside.bat` to launch the new GUI.
+- Added dedicated `requirements.in` and `requirements.lock.txt` for the PySide6 GUI.
+- Pruned extension packages from requirements and documented PySide6 launcher in README.
+ - **Core requirements remain minimal.** `requirements.uv.toml` lists only the base dependencies (PySide6, FastAPI, PyTorch, etc.).
+Optional TTS extensions are specified in `backend_requirements.json` and installed on demand at runtime.